hmshah2/Mood-Based-Song-Recommender-Moodify/README.md

 course-project-group-26 created by GitHub Classroom
 # Mood-based-song-recommendation-system

 People experience all sorts of emotions throughout the day, and the Mood-Based Song Recommendation Web application strives to uplift or complement these feelings by recommending a song.
-The mood tracker web app allows people to be more in touch with their emotions and how they feel on a day-to-day basis, while also reflecting on how they felt in the past week or month while listening to a cool new song.
+The mood tracker web app allows people to be more in touch with their emotions and how they feel on a day-to-day basis by offering users a new song to listen to that reflects their mood of the day.

 Developers: